 In Key Stage Two there is a greater focus on encouraging reading for pleasure wholeheartedly, whilst also emphasising the importance of comprehending a wide range of texts throughout the curriculum.
 Whole Class reading sessions are designed to build children’s stamina as readers as well as challenge them to retrieve facts, clarify words, evaluate and discuss texts in detail.
-If children still need phonics support they are given this through regular opportunities to read one-to-one with an adult and have access to decodable books matched to their phonic ability.
+If children still need phonics support they are given this through targeted intervention, regular opportunities to read one-to-one with an adult and have access to decodable books matched to their phonic ability.

 We want all our children to be life-long readers who read for pleasure, using books to access knowledge and explore the world beyond their own experience.

 read a range of genres for pleasure, both inside and outside of school.

 make predictions and ask and answer questions about a text reflecting a solid comprehension